Updated for 2021

 Cost: 10zl or free on Tuesdays

-Also, know as MOCAK to the locals is situated in the up and coming Podgórze district.
+This museum is also better know as MOCAK.
+It is situated in the up and coming Podgórze district.
 This museum encompasses the latest local and international art, education as well as research and publication projects.

 Address: Lipowa 4, 30-702 Kraków